 November 29, Hood’s infantry crossed Duck River and converged on Spring Hill.
 In the meantime, Major General Schofield reinforced the troops, holding the crossroads at Spring Hill.
 In late afternoon, the Federals repulsed a piecemeal Confederate infantry attack.
 During the night, the rest of Schofield’s command passed from Columbia through Spring Hill to Franklin.
 This was, perhaps, Hood’s best chance to isolate and defeat the Union army.
 The engagement has been described as “one of the most controversial non-fighting events of the entire war."

-The Civil War Trust in Spring Hill
+The American Battlefield Trust in Spring Hill